Blog Hero

 Changing your screen to show white font on a black background is a popular aesthetic choice for some smartphone users.
 However, there have been claims that dark mode has health benefits, too.

-Many people may assume that dark mode can help with symptoms such as:
+Many people may assume that dark mode, over light mode, can help with symptoms such as:

 • Dry eye